 4. Workforce transformation

 It is vital to be able to share and process video security data in a reliable and manageable way across different mediums and environments, such as using a tablet, workstation, laptop, or control center.
 You need to have a robust software platform that enables all users to access the data 24/7.

 In summary, the criteria represent the key considerations that demonstrate our customers’ needs as well as the need for the modernization and digital transformation of video security systems.

 What value does BCD bring to video security and IoT applications?

 BCD has partnerships with the leading camera and VMS providers who look to BCD for expertise in designing the right storage solution to optimize video performance.

-BCD’s engineering and build centers in Chicago, Fresno, the Netherlands, and India continually benchmark performance levels on video security and IoT, which has taken BCD on a market-leading mission to develop infrastructures that address different applications and expectations under the leadership of the criteria mentioned above.
+BCD’s engineering and build centers in Chicago, Fresno, and India continually benchmark performance levels on video security and IoT, which has taken BCD on a market-leading mission to develop infrastructures that address different applications and expectations under the leadership of the criteria mentioned above.

 Most importantly, BCD is a video data infrastructure manufacturer that addresses problems in the video security market and solves them with purpose-built and validated solutions.
 Prior to deployment, BCD tests solutions in our labs where our in-house technical and global on-site field teams provide support for the lifetime of the project.